How to color Night Sky

 The finished page feels quiet and peaceful, making it ideal for a calm coloring session.

-The scene feels dreamy and atmospheric, a nice choice when you want your coloring to have a soft sense of depth.
+The scene feels dreamy and atmospheric, a nice choice when you want your coloring page to have a soft northern glow.

 Full Moon Night focuses on a calm, steady night sky where the full moon becomes the quiet focal point.
 Colors stay grounded and harmonious, with soft clouds, gentle stars, and smooth transitions of light.